solidtime-io/docs/docs/self-hosting/guides/docker.md

 [The Self-Hosting example repository](https://github.com/solidtime-io/self-hosting-examples/tree/main) contains multiple examples for different setups.
 You can choose the one that fits your needs the best.

  - [Docker + Traefik + Database](https://github.com/solidtime-io/self-hosting-examples/tree/main/0-docker-traefik-with-database)
- - [Docker + Database](https://github.com/solidtime-io/self-hosting-examples/tree/main/1-docker-with-database) (+ your own reverse proxy)
+ - [Docker + Database](https://github.com/solidtime-io/self-hosting-examples/tree/main/1-docker-with-database) (+ your own reverse proxy or HTTP-only for local setups)

 **Read the instructions in the README of the example you chose.**